rs/SDSegmentedControl/README.md

 # Usage

-Import `SDSegmentedControl.h` and `SDSegmentedControl.m` into your
-project and add `QuartzCore` framework to `Build Phases` -> `Link Binary With Libraries`.
+Import `SDSegmentedControl.h` and `SDSegmentedControl.m` into your project and add `QuartzCore` framework to `Build Phases` -> `Link Binary With Libraries`.

 You can then use `SDSegmentedControl` class as you would use normal `UISegmentedControl`.

 # Known Issues

 The background mask doesn't animate when resized.
 If someone has a solution for this, please send a pull request.

+# Licenses

+All source code is licensed under the [MIT-License](https://raw.github.com/rs/SDSegmentedControl/master/MIT-LICENSE).

+The icons in the example project are taken from [Glypish Free Iconscreated by Joseph Wain](http://glyphish.com) and licensed under the Creative Commons Attribution 3.0 United States License.

+# Authors

+- Olivier Poitrey <rs@dailymotion.com>
+- Marius Rackwitz <git@mariusrackwitz.de>